OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

     # Initialize the display
     oledExp.driverInit()

-    # TODO: comment briefly describing the actions that follow
+    # Preps the OLED screen to display text
     oledExp.setTextColumns()

+    # Writes out the time of day to the OLED display in a specific location
     oledExp.setCursor(0,13)
     oledExp.write(dateTimeStr)

-    # TODO: comment briefly describing the actions that follow
+    # Writes the greeting to a different location so it doesn't overwrite the time of day
     oledExp.setCursor(2,0)
     oledExp.write(greeting)

-    # TODO: comment briefly describing the actions that follow
+    # Writes out a random quote, again in a new location
     oledExp.setCursor(4,0)
     oledExp.write(quoteArray[sec%5])